jasonsullivan/Clean-Architecture-Template-Projects/memory-bank/activeContext.md

    - Determining the appropriate level of granularity for permissions
    - Balancing flexibility with complexity
    - Performance implications of permission checks

+4. **EF Core Identity Implementation**:
+   - How to structure ApplicationIdentityDbContext
+   - Mapping between ApplicationUser and domain UserAccount
+   - Service registration for EF Core Identity

 ### Open Questions